 Evening is Syracuse is the most enchanting part of the day when traveling during the warmer months.
-During the day the sun is so strong, you can barely see any local going around.
-In the evening the streets get packed with young and old, locals and tourists.
+During the day the sun is so strong, you can barely see any local people going around.
+In the evening the streets get packed with the young and the old, locals and tourists.
 Stroll the seaside promenade from Passeggio Foro Vittorio Emanuele I all the way to Lungomare Alfeo.
 Pick your favorite bar or a restaurant you find along the way and enjoy the magical Sicilian evening.

 Where to stay in Syracuse?

-Hotel Alla Giudecca is a charming and stylish hotel set in a restored 15th-century building in the Syracuse’s historic centre, only a short walk from the sea shore.
+Hotel Alla Giudecca is a charming and stylish hotel set in a restored 15th-century building in Syracuse’s historic centre, only a short walk from the sea shore.
 The spacious rooms are decorated in earth tones and elegantly furnished.
 The property features the breakfast room, reading room and lounge with fireplace.
 There is an ancient Jewish ritual bath underneath the property that could be visit during your stay.

 Algilà Ortigia Charme Hotel